You can be asked about the human or physical causes of climate change.

 Informal economy

 Intro: Single indicators such as GNI are averages and show data for a whole country.
 This means that they don't always reflect the true quality of life.
+(1 mark)

 1) Variations, which affect quality of life aren't shown.
 These include income inequality which means that levels of extreme poverty or extreme wealth aren't accurately represented.
-This can also be related to other factors such as race - for example in South Africa, due to apartheid, there are still significant differences between the wealth of blacks and whites, which is not shown in the GNI.
+(1 mark) This can also be related to other factors such as race - for example in South Africa, due to apartheid, there are still significant differences between the wealth of blacks and whites, which is not shown in the GNI.
+(1 mark)

 3) Another reason that they are not accurate is that they don't show what government money is being spent on.
-For example, in Saudi Arabia, more money is spent on defence than investing in healthcare and education.
+(1 mark) For example, in Saudi Arabia, more money is spent on defence than investing in healthcare and education.

 4) Some cultures, particularly those in less developed countries, rely heaving on the informal economy and subsistence agriculture.
 These economic activities aren't reflected in GNI figures.
+(1 mark)

 Composite indicators: A better option would be to use a composite indicator, such as HDI, which combines data about wealth, health & education into one indicator.
 This would give a more balanced view of the quality of life in a country.
+(1 mark)

 Development & Health Booklet Lesson 2